 BUT THEN something happens.
 My brain starts remembering about this container stuff… WHICH could also be used in a production environment.
 AWESOME!

 And then I was like,… SHIT, I am using windows….
 DOH… can I use docker?
 And how?..
-So I was thinking about my PC which has a docker environment and within that, some containers are a simpler PC and have all development stuff on them.
+So I was thinking about my PC which has a docker environment and within that, some containers are simpler PCs and have all the development stuff on them.
 And I can create containers within containers and everything is managed by Docker.
 THIS WAS SO NICE IN MY BRAIN.

 And after that, I came up with a graphic that looks nice.
 I know everything is wrong but I had this idea to have an environment like this...